postlight/headless-wp-starter/README.md

 ## Reinstall/Import

-To reinstall WordPress from scratch:
+Reinstall WordPress from scratch:

     docker-compose run --user=www-data wp-headless wp db reset docker-compose run wp-headless install_wordpress

-To import a sqldump with `mysql`:
+Import data from a mysqldump with `mysql`:

     docker-compose run db-headless mysql -hdb-headless -uwp_headless -pwp_headless wp_headless < example.sql
     docker-compose run --user=www-data wp-headless wp search-replace https://example.com http://localhost:8080

-## Import Data (Optional)
+Import data using `Migrate DB Pro`:
+	TODO
 	To import data and media from a live WordPress installation, you can use the Migrate DB Pro plugin, which is already installed.
 To do so, in the `robo.yml` file, set the plugin license and source install.
 Run `robo wordpress:setup`, then run `robo wordpress:import` to pull in the data.

 ## Extend the REST and GraphQL APIs